Spectral Sparse Representation for Clustering: Evolved from PCA, K-means, Laplacian Eigenmap, and Ratio Cut: Experiments

-SSR is inherently related to cluster analysis, while existing over-complete SRs may not be so.
-Although KSVD, one representative method of over-complete SR, is generalized from K-means \cite{aharon2006img}, there is still no an explicit relation to cluster analysis.
-It is of interest to compare KSVD with SSR on clustering performance.
-On the other hand, sparse subspace clustering (SSC) \cite{elhamifar2013sparse} is the main sparse-representation-based clustering method in existing SRs.
-Although SSC deals with clusters that lie in independent low-dimensional subspaces, we let it participate in the comparison.
+We compare the two most related OSRs: KSVD and SSC \cite{elhamifar2013sparse}, with SSR on clustering.
+Below, absence of results on 4News and TDT2 are due to running out of memory of KSVD and SSC.

-First, for KSVD, we learn a dictionary and codes with the same sizes as SSRo, and apply the same clustering strategy as Scut, i.e. checking the maximal entry of each code-vector.
-The maximal $\ell_0$ norm is set to be $\lceil r/3 \rceil$, where $r$ is the dimension of codes (the number of clusters).
-For SSC, independent affine subspaces is assumed, since the results are better.
-The results are shown in Table~\ref{tab:ksvd vs scutO}.
-The result of KSVD on TDT2 is absent, because KSVD is too slow to run.
-KSVD depends on random initialization, it is repeated 20 times.
-Since there is no proper criterion to pick the optimal choice, the mean accuracy is shown.
-Many results of SSC are absent, since SSC runs out of memory.
-Also, SSC is slow, e.g. on Isolet it takes more than 10 minutes while Scut takes less than 1 second totally.
-Generally, Scut outperforms KSVD and SSC on these data sets.

-Second, a traditional over-complete KSVD is learnt and clustering is performed by applying K-means on the codes.
-The number of atoms is set to be $m=\min(2p, \lceil n/5 \rceil)$, where $p$ is the dimension of data and $n$ the number of samples; the maximal $\ell_0$ norm is set to be $\min(8,\lceil m/3 \rceil)$.
-The results comparing with kernel Scut are shown in Table~\ref{tab:ksvd+kmeans vs scut}.
-The results on 4News and TDT2 are absent, since KSVD fails to run on them.
-KSVD still performs worse than Scut.
+First, for KSVD, we learn a dictionary and codes with the same sizes as SSRl, and apply the same clustering strategy as Scut.\footnote{The maximal $\ell_0$-norm of KSVD is set to be $\lceil r/3 \rceil$.
+Considering KSVD depends on random initialization, it is repeated 20 times, and the mean accuracy is reported, since there is no suitable criterion to pick the optimal result.
+Codes of SSC is the ADMM version downloaded from \url{http://www.cis.jhu.edu/~ehsan/code.htm}.
+Independent affine subspaces is assumed for better performance.} The results are shown in Table~\ref{tab:ksvd vs Scutl}.
+Scutl outperforms KSVD and SSC significantly.
+Next, we learn an over-complete KSVD and apply K-means on the codes.\footnote{The number of atoms and the maximal $\ell_0$-norm are set to be $m=\min(2p, \lceil n/5 \rceil)$ and $\min(8,\lceil m/3 \rceil)$ respectively.} Comparing with kernel Scut, the clustering results are shown in Table~\ref{tab:ksvd+kmeans vs scut}.
+Scut still performs better.